 Each summer more than 50 top college editors sharpen their leadership and management skills at the MSCNE where they learn from leading editors, publishers and educators.

 Cox Institute’s Levin Leaders Program

-The Cox Institute offers top Grady journalism students the opportunity to study leadership development principles during each Spring semester.
+The Cox Institute offers top journalism students the opportunity to study leadership development principles during each Spring semester.